swistakm/talons-oauth/README.md

 ## Providing OAuth 1.0. endpoints

-Providing endpoints for accessing/authorizing request and access tokens is beyond thew scope of this library.
+Providing endpoints for accessing/authorizing request tokens and access tokens is beyond the scope of this library.
 Once you create your `RequestValidator` subclass it should be easy to use
 [generic oauthlib endpoints](https://oauthlib.readthedocs.org/en/latest/oauth1/server.html#create-your-endpoint-views).